 Possible Latinx Cultural Center Needs Your Voice

-There is a demand for accessible events that celebrate the rise of La Phoenikera’s culture, but how do we show support?
-Sometimes we just share shit on social media with a rally-cry that gets lost in the ether of 0’s and 1’s.
+There is a demand for accessible events celebrating the rise of La Phoenikera’s culture, but how do we show support?
+Sometimes we share shit on social media with a rally-cry that gets lost in the ether of 0’s and 1’s.

-This month though, you have three opportunities to voice your opinion on something that is important to La Phoenikera’s Latinx culture.
+This month, though, you have three opportunities to voice your opinion on something important to La Phoenikera’s Latinx culture.
 The Phoenix Office of Arts and Culture is holding town hall meetings to inform the public about the possible development of a Latinx cultural institution in our city, and they want to hear from you.
-This is something you can actually act on (insert preferred battle-cry for FB post).
+You can act on this (insert preferred battle cry for FB post).

-Your best bet in being heard is first to RSVP.
+Your best bet for being heard is to RSVP first.
 Then, be prepared.
-If you wish to speak make it known through the established system, think it through, write it down, do the necessary research to be informed about the project.
+If you wish to speak, make it known through the established system, think it through, write it down, and do the necessary research to be informed about the project.

-Be respectful of others’ time and right to be heard, and please leave preconceived notions out the door!
+Be respectful of others’ time and right to be heard, and please let go of preconceived notions!

-We put together some questions you can ask while you’re at the town hall meetings voicing your opinions about Latinx arts and culture, as well as some recommendations to consider while you’re there.
-You have power in those meetings, use it wisely.
+We put together some questions you can ask while you’re at the town hall meetings, voicing your opinions about Latinx arts and culture, and some recommendations to consider.
+You have power in those meetings; use it wisely.

 Questions